-FIELD ТҮРЕ EXPLANATION subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, mathpostpenalty, mathprepenalty, orphanpenalty, userpenalty and wordpenalty
+FIELD TYPE EXPLANATION subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, mathpostpenalty, math- prepenalty, orphanpenalty, userpenalty and wordpenalty attr node list of attributes penalty number the penalty value

-The subtypes are just informative and T_EX itself doesn't use them.
+The subtypes are just informative and $T_EX$ itself doesn't use them.
 When you run into an line-breakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.

-10.2.12 glyph nodes
+8.2.12 glyph nodes

-These are probably the mostly used nodes and although you can push them in the current list with for instance \char T_EX will normally do it for you when it considers some input to be text.
+These are probably the mostly used nodes and although you can push them in the current list with for instance \char TEX will normally do it for you when it considers some input to be text.
 Glyph nodes are relatively large and have many fields: attr, char, data, depth, expansion, font, height, hyphenate, language, left, lhmin, options, protected, rhmin, right, script, state, total, uchyph, width, xoffset, xscale, yoffset and yscale.

-FIELD ТҮРЕ EXPLANATION subtype number bit field attr node list of attributes char number the character index in the font font number the font identifier language number the language identifier left number the frozen \lefthyphenmnin value right number the frozen \righthyphenmnin value uchyph boolean the frozen \uchyph value state number a user field (replaces the component list) xoffset number a virtual displacement in horizontal direction yoffset number a virtual displacement in vertical direction width number the (original) width of the character height number the (original) height of the character depth number the (original) depth of the character expansion number the to be applied expansion factor data number a general purpose field for users (we had room for it)
+FIELD TYPE EXPLANATION subtype number bit field attr node list of attributes char number the character index in the font font number the font identifier language number the language identifier left number the frozen \lefthyphenmnin value right number the frozen \righthyphenmnin value uchyph boolean the frozen \uchyph value state number a user field (replaces the component list) xoffset number a virtual displacement in horizontal direction yoffset number a virtual displacement in vertical direction width number the (original) width of the character height number the (original) height of the character depth number the (original) depth of the character expansion number the to be applied expansion factor data number a general purpose field for users (we had room for it)